Music Has the Right to Children: Retrospective reviews

-Since its release, the album has frequently been included in lists of greatest albums of all time.
-Music Has the Right to Children featured at number 26 on Pitchfork's "The 150 Best Albums of the 1990s" list, as well as number 2 on its "50 Best IDM Albums of All Time" list released in 2017.
+The album has been included in several lists of greatest albums of all time.
+Music Has the Right to Children featured at number 26 on Pitchfork's "The 150 Best Albums of the 1990s" list.
+Staff writer Jesse Dorris wrote: "Decades on, Music remains mystical and deeply human, an uncanny valley rung with melodies drifting off all grids.
+It is folk music for people who use DATs instead of dobros.
+The faces might be mirrors."
+The album was also placed at number two on its "50 Best IDM Albums of All Time" list released in 2017.
 It was ranked number 91 in Mojo magazine's "100 Modern Classics" list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+Influence

 The album has been noted as a major influence on the electronic music genre.
-Reflecting on its 20th anniversary, Sean O'Neal of The A.V.
-Club noted that "it practically created its own subgenre, inspiring a legion of artists who had similar goals of getting inside your head."
 Fact magazine identified Lone, Gold Panda, Lapalux, Tim Hecker, Leyland Kirby, Bibio, Four Tet, and Ulrich Schnauss as musicians directly influenced by the album, calling it not "just a classic album or many people's personal favourite," but also "an artifact in its own lifetime, a present-day relic that recalls an innocent time in more ways than one."

+For many years, PBS 106.7FM in Melbourne have made a ritual of playing "Olson" every weekday morning at 6am.